Mercerenies/gdlisp/doc/readthedocs/reference/source-file.rst

 Additionally, there is one pseudo-declaration, called ``progn``, which is treated specially in this context.

-Classes and macros will be discussed in a future section.
+Macros are discussed in :ref:`macros`.
+Classes will be discussed in a future section.
 The other declaration forms are discussed below.

 Namespaces
 ----------